erizov/Professor/semester_2/lecture_07_creational_patterns/factory/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Factory to solve a production problem
+10. Design a system that uses Factory to tackle a production problem
 11. Create unit tests with 100% code coverage for Factory
 12. Write a technical blog post explaining Factory to beginners